DanielRyanSo/Clustering-1/README.md

+# **Target Trial Emulation with Clustering** 🏥📊

-Submitted By: Daniel Ryan So
+Submitted By: Daniel Ryan So, Jade de Paz

 Submitted To: Gerard Ompad

-# **Target Trial Emulation with Clustering** 🏥📊

 ## **Overview**
 This project implements **Target Trial Emulation (TTE)** using observational data while integrating **clustering techniques** to improve subgroup analysis and causal inference.
 The goal is to assess whether clustering enhances **treatment effect estimation, survival probability predictions, and hazard ratio interpretation**.